 It’s partially due to the fact that we’re getting more discriminating and well-informed about what constitutes beautiful.
 But it’s also because of a few trailblazing businesses that have shown the rest of the industry how to do it well.
 Here are the topics you can look forward to in our guide:

 Our guide will help you pick the best natural face exfoliator and clear any doubts you may have.
 Here is what our guide includes:

 Top 3 Clean Makeup Brands

 More companies are taking the initiative to provide us with the information needed to figure out what’s in their products.
-We now know what to look for in a clean cosmetics brand as well as what to avoid.
+We now know what to look for in clean makeup brands as well as what to avoid.
 Some brands do it better than others, much like in the non-natural beauty market.
-The best clean and organic cosmetics companies that don’t sacrifice quality for natural ingredients include ILIA, 100% Pure, and RMS Beauty.
+The best clean makeup brands that don’t sacrifice quality for natural ingredients include ILIA, 100% Pure, and RMS Beauty.

 Reviews of the Best Clean Makeup Brands

 We looked high and low for the top organic cosmetics brands that are really cruelty-free and completely clean.
 Our top three picks are listed below.